Anharat/Raw-War/README.md

 # Raw War

 No fancy warriors, no lame story lines.
-This is only kill or being killed, this is only Raw War.
+This is only kill or be killed, this is only Raw War.